lupyuen/lupyuen.github.io/src/prometheus.md

       -d
     ```

-1. We should see the __messages transmitted__ by our LoRaWAN Device...
+1. We should see the __Uplink Messages transmitted__ by our LoRaWAN Device...

     ```json
     {